 So how can you optimize your overall bounce rates and get more visitors to take action with your website?

-Adding facets like CTAs, forms, testimonials, and case studies is absolutely vital for generating leads through your website.
+Adding facets like CTAs, forms, testimonials, and case studies is absolutely vital for lead generation through your website.
 However, you need to make sure these are easily found throughout your website.
 After all, your customers came to your website for a reason — so give them what they came for!

 Let’s take a look at some of the key ingredients you can add to your webpages:

 Add Lead Capture Forms

 Have you ever encountered a contact form on a website that has seemingly endless fields to fill out?
 Or the opposite: a form that has virtually no fields to complete?

 Regardless of whether it’s too short, or too long, a website’s contact form is an important piece for lead generation, security, and user convenience.
 The question remains, however – does a form with fewer fields yield better conversion rates than a form with more fields?

 Generally speaking, a form with fewer fields yields higher conversion rates than its counterpart, simply due to the fact that it’s much faster to fill out.
 However, this is not always the case.
 In a case study from ConversionXL, Michael Aagaard of Unbounce tested whether a form with fewer fields performed better than a form with more fields.
 When he reduced the number of fields from about nine to six, he found an astounding result: a 14% drop in conversions.
 He then stated, “I removed all the fields that people actually want to interact with and only left the crappy ones they don’t want to interact with.”

 When it comes to forms, you should evaluate the goals you want your website to achieve before deciding whether you want to add a short form or a long-form.
 And regardless as to whether it’s short or long, forms can prove to be a very important piece of your website, so be sure to add them where necessary.